-Data-driven and optimization techniques have also successfully been applied to the problem of material design.
-An and Pellacini [AP08] formulate image- and material-editing as a local search and energy minimization problem, allowing users to sketch rough appearance editing constraints and then automatically searching for patterns in the unedited dataset to warp and blend into the edited regions.
+Data-driven and optimization-based techniques have also successfully been applied to the problem of material design.
+An and Pellacini [AP08] formulate image- and materialediting as a local search and energy minimization problem, allowing users to sketch rough appearance editing constraints and then automatically searching for patterns in the unedited dataset to warp and blend into the edited regions.
 Of note, they apply their approach to editing higher-dimensional spatially-varying reflectance datasets, as well as simple images and HDR map datasets.
-Dong et al. [DTPG11] deduce spatially-varying properties for a simple parametric reflectance model (e.g., glossiness, normal variation, and diffuse albedo), using an image-patch of a planar surface lit by a directional light source and targeted user markups in the scene.
+Dong et al. [DTPG11] deduce spatially-varying properties for a simple parametric reflectance model (e.g., glossiness, normal variation, and diffuse albedo), using an image patch of a planar surface lit by a directional light source and targeted user markups in the scene.
 This allows them to decompose an image into a product of shading and reflectance maps that are then exposed to users in order to permit a variety of different appearance editing post-processes.
 An et al. [ATDP11] retarget measured material appearance by warping the reflectance behavior of a captured material according to a set of template reflectance behaviors.
 This approach allows users to more quickly design complex reflectance behaviors, combining the spatial variation of captured materials with the reflectance behaviors of the template materials.
-Kautz et al. [KBD07] edit large-scale bidirectional texture functions (BTFs) using an out-of-core system to devise new BTF data from user-specified spatially-varying micro-geometry and reflectance profiles, leveraging a data-driven analysis of existing BTF datasets during the interaction process.
+Kautz et al. [KBD07] edit large-scale bidirectional texture functions (BTFs) using an out-of-core system to devise new BTF data from user-specified spatially-varying microgeometry and reflectance profiles, leveraging a data-driven analysis of existing BTF datasets during the interaction process.
+In a similar spirit, Iwasaki et al. [IDN12] provide efficient editing of so-called bi-scale BRDFs, where the effective BRDF is the result of integrating an analytical BRDF model over the visible normal distribution of small-scale microgeometry.
+Because they represent both normal distributions and smallscale BRDFs as a sum of spherical Gaussians, the effective BRDF can be synthesized at high rates, allowing interactive editing of microgeometry and highly-glossy smallscale BRDFs, and real-time image synthesis using effective BRDFs.

-Ben-Artzi et al. [BAOR06, BAERD08] express the perpixel outgoing radiance in the reflection and rendering equations, in a fixed-view image-relighting context, as an expansion of basis elements defined according to the materials in a scene.
+Ben-Artzi et al. [BAOR06, BAERD08] express the perpixel outgoing radiance in the reflection and rendering equations, in a fixed-view image relighting context, as an expansion of basis elements defined according to the materials in a scene.
 After precomputing this extended radiance formulation, users can interactively edit the materials by reweighting the radiance expression, all while shadows and indirect illumination remain up-to-date.
 Sun et al. [SZC07] similarly express outgoing radiance according to basis elements based on a library of potential materials.
-They instead perform the decomposition in object-space, and separately across each individual light bounce (supporting up to 2-bounces of indirect illumination), in order to additionally support interactive view manipulation.
-Most recently, Wu et al. [WDR11] combines micro- and macro-scale editing in a relighting framework in order to model editing across levels-of-detail, including the proper antialiasing of reflectance across scales.
+They instead perform the decomposition in object space, and separately across each individual light bounce (supporting up to two bounces of indirect illumination), in order to additionally support interactive view manipulation.
+More recently, Wu et al. [WDR11] combines micro- and macro-scale editing in a relighting framework in order to model editing across levels of detail, including the proper antialiasing of reflectance across scales.
+The same authors recently showed how to efficiently handle the problem of inverse bi-scale design [WDR13], e.g. deriving micro-scale parameters from user-supplied macro-scale appearance edits, using an efficient search in precomputed libraries of normal distributions and small-scale BRDFs.